How much will it cost to convert my 457 to permanent residency in Australia?

 Is there a minimum salary my employer must pay to convert my 457 to permanent residency?

-No. Instead of a minimum salary amount, from 1 July 2012, employers must pay market salary if the nomination application by the business is to be approved.
+No. There is no specified amount.
+However, employers must pay market salary if the nomination application by the business is to be approved.

 Market salary rates are determined by reference to either an equivalent Australian Citizen/Resident worker who is performing the same work in the sponsors business or, where there is no equivalent Australian worker, by reference to independent market indicators (eg, see Job Outlook, Seek, Salary Surveys).